fmrtl73/pxdocs/content/reference/CLI/volume-trim.md

 **NOTE:**

 * Enabling auto fstrim or changing IO rates has a small delay before taking effect.
-* If a volume is unmounted or detatched, Portworx automatically stops auto fstrim on that volume.
+* If a volume is unmounted or detached, Portworx automatically stops auto fstrim on that volume.
 If the volume is remounted, auto fstrim automatically starts again.
 {{</info>}}

 ### Enable auto fstrim